derrickturk/MinPS/README.md

 # MinPS

-no longer a minimal re-implementation of PiSigma.
+no longer a minimal re-implementation of PiSigma (includes fun JS compiler!)